The Wolves & Wildlife of Yellowstone (Jackson to Bozeman)

 - Joined by two expert Orbridge Expedition Leaders and professional naturalist guides, learn informed perspectives and first-person accounts of the wolves’ setbacks, survival, and victories.

-- Set out on a snowshoe adventure plus meet an award-winning wildlife photographer for a presentation during a visit to his gallery.
+- Meet an award-winning wildlife photographer for a presentation during a visit to his gallery.

 - Keep binoculars close at hand: this is the Serengeti of North America, home to the largest concentration of mammals in the lower 48 states.
 Resident bison, elk, pronghorn, bighorn sheep, moose, and other wildlife live among seven large predators, one of the most elusive being the gray wolf.